DavidHuang2002/davidhuang2002.github.io/projects/chat-app.md

 You can try it out live by clicking  <a href="https://my-chat-app-five-lemon.vercel.app/"> here </a>!
 Make a room in one tab; join the room from another tab (or have your friend join!), and let conversations happen.

-The deployment was done using Vercel for the front-end.
-Azure Web Service for the back end because vercel doesn't seem to support web socket, at least not easily : \(
+The deployment was done using Vercel for the front-end and Azure Web Service for the back-end because vercel doesn't seem to support web socket, at least not easily : \(

 ## What I learned